Zhaltyr (Pavlodar Region)

 Zhaltyr (Жалтыр) is an endorheic lake in Akkuly District, Pavlodar Region, Kazakhstan.

-Zhaltyr lake is located close to the southern end of Malybay village and about 66 km west of the Russia-Kazakhstan border.
-Akkuly, the district capital, lies 41 km to the southwest.
+Zhaltyr lake is near the southern end of Malybay village and about 66 km west of the Russia-Kazakhstan border.
+Akkuly, the district capital, is 41 km to the southwest.

 Geography

 Zhaltyr is part of the Irtysh basin.
 It lies in a tectonic depression of the Kulunda Plain.
 Lake Malybay lies close to its northeastern side and red lake Kyzyltuz close to the west.
 Sharbakty lies 24 km to the south, Borli 28 km to the northwest, Bargana 37 km to the ENE, and Tuz 35 km to the SSE.

 The lake has an elongated shape, stretching roughly from southeast to northwest for less than 9 km.
 The lake is shallower than its eastern neighbor and its water is harder and has a higher salinity.
 The shores are flat and marshy.
 The lake fills mainly with rainfall and groundwater.
 It freezes at the end of November and thaws in April.